 That’s the question Jeff Goldblum asks himself throughout Into the Night.
-It was also the thought running through my head around 2 AM on a random weeknight a couple of months ago.
-I was going through a weird, mild bout of insomnia in which I kept waking up every night around 2 or 3 AM and could not get back to sleep.
-As a pop culture obsessive, my initial instinct was to simply turn on the TV and flip through the channels in search of something to watch.
-One night I stumbled on the opening credits sequence of 1985’s Into the Night.
+It was also the thought running through my head around 2 AM on a recent weeknight.
+I was going through a weird, mild bout of insomnia.
+Every night, I’d wake up at 2 AM and simply stare at the ceiling.
+As a pop culture obsessive, I naturally assumed the cure was to simply turn on the TV and flip through the channels in search of something to watch until I finally fell asleep.
+On one such night, I stumbled on the opening credits sequence of 1985’s Into the Night.
 I had no idea what the film was about or who was in it.
-I just knew I’d never heard the BB King song (the appropriately titled “Into the Night”) playing over the soundtrack as a car dashboard camera depicted the nocturnal happenings of mid-80s Los Angeles.
+I just knew I’d never heard the BB King song, the appropriately titled “Into the Night,” playing over the soundtrack as a car dashboard camera depicted the nocturnal happenings of mid-80s Los Angeles.

-In the case of Into the Night, it’s definitely a “ wrong place at the wrong time” comedy.
+In the case of Into the Night, it’s definitely a “wrong place at the wrong time” comedy.
 It takes place mostly over one very long night as Ed is drawn into a convoluted plot involving drug mules and wealthy Middle-Eastern princes.
 With Diane by his side, he encounters various facets of the LA nightlife, such as 24/7 diners, Elvis impersonators, nighttime shoots for Hollywood movies, and raging parties at glitzy hotels.
-David Bowie even shows up as a delightfully menacing antagonist, catching me so off guard I said aloud, “Holy shit!
-David Bowie’s in this?”
+David Bowie even shows up as a bizarrely menacing antagonist, and he’s just so delightfuly David Bowie about it all.

 Sadly, BB King died yesterday, passing away peacefully in his sleep at the ripe old age of 89.
 He had been on a seemingly endless concert tour until falling ill during a show last October, subsequently canceling any remaining dates.
-He was the, as THR said, the “last of the Southern-born blues musicians who defined modern electric blues in the 1950s and would influence scores of rock and blues guitarists.”
-But back in the 80s, Kings recording career had slowed down.
-At the time of Into the Night, he had not yet recorded “When Loves Comes to Town” with U2 and made his appearance with them on the Rattle & Hum tour.
+But back in the 80s, King’s recording career had slowed down.
+At the time of Into the Night, he had not yet recorded “When Loves Comes to Town” with U2 and joined their Rattle & Hum tour.
 As such, his appearance on the Into the Night soundtrack was quite notable, and John Landis even made a 27-minute documentary about the recording process.

-The actual film probably dips into the well of having King sing the chorus of “Into the Night” in-between scenes one too many times.
-However, such an unrelenting march into night must have been how Landis felt at the time.
+The actual film probably dips into the well of having King sing the “Into the Night” chorus in-between scenes one too many times.
+However – and get ready for the segue – such an unrelenting march into night must have been how Landis felt at the time.
 He was still dealing with the legal fallout of the deaths of three actors on the 1982 set of Twilight Zone: The Movie.
 Vic Morrow and two child actors, aged 6 and 7, died when a helicopter stunt went very, very wrong.
 Landis was charged with manslaughter, but the only guilt he acknowledged was knowingly hiring the child actors in violation of California law which prohibited them from working at night or in proximity to explosions.
 He was acquitted of all charges, but not until 1987.
 As such, in 1985 making a film about a man suffering through insomnia and plunging headlong into an endless, increasingly hostile night, seemed to mirror Landis’ own state of mind, a reflection of his dark night of the soul.

 Scorsese’s nocturnal Soho is a place where good intentions go to die, comically exasperating Dunne along the way, putting our white collar hero into continual conflict with various blue-collar workers (like John Heard’s bartender, Teri Garr’s waitress, or Catherine O’Hara’s ice cream vendor) and artists (Linda Fiorentino’s sexually aggressive conceptual artist).